dennissergeev/dennissergeev/README.md

 ## :wave: Hi, I'm Denis!

-I am a lecturer in the [Astrophysics Group](https://github.com/astro-group-bristol) at the University of Bristol and also part of the [Exoclimatology Theory Group](https://github.com/exoclim).
+* Lecturer in the [Astrophysics Group](https://github.com/astro-group-bristol) at the University of Bristol
-I use numerical models, mostly 3D general circulation models (GCMs), to understand the physical and chemical processes on solar system and extrasolar planets.
+* Member of the cross-institute [Exoclimatology Theory Group](https://github.com/exoclim)
-I am leading the adaptation of LFRic, the Met Office's new weather & climate model, to planetary atmospheres.
+* Use numerical models, mostly 3D general circulation models (GCMs), to understand the physical and chemical processes on solar system and extrasolar planets
-I am a co-lead of NASA NExSS [CUISINES](https://github.com/projectcuisines), an international collaboration on exoplanet model intercomparisons.
+* Lead the adaptation of LFRic, the Met Office's new weather & climate model, to planetary atmospheres
-I use Python for data analysis and visualisation.
+* Co-lead NASA NExSS [CUISINES](https://github.com/projectcuisines), an international collaboration on exoplanet model intercomparisons
-I am an advocate for open-source research software.
+* Use Python for data analysis and visualisation

 - :page_facing_up: **[My CV](https://github.com/dennissergeev/cv)**